-Parameter Description Serial Port Auto Logout Time Select the logout time used for the console interface.
+Parameter Des scription Serial Port Auto Logout Time Select the logout time used for the console interface.
 This automatically logs the user out after an idle period of time, as defined.
-Choose from the following options: 2 Minutes, 5 Minutes, 10 Minutes, 15 Minutes or Never.
-The default setting is 10 minutes.
+Choose from the following options: 2 Minutes, 5 Minutes, 10 Minutes, 15 Minutes or Never .
+The default setting is 10 minutes .
 MAC Address Aging Time This field specifies the length of time a learned MAC Address will remain in the forwarding table without being accessed (that is, how long a learned MAC Address is allowed to remain idle).
 The default age-out time for the Switch is 300 seconds.
 To change this, type in a different value representing the MAC address age-out time in seconds.
-The Aging Time can be set to any value between 10 and 1,000,000 seconds.
+The MAC Address Aging Time can be set to any value between 10 and 1,000,000 seconds.
 The default setting is 300 seconds.
 IGMP Snooping To enable system-wide IGMP Snooping capability select Enabled .
 IGMP snooping is Disabled by default.
 Enabling IGMP snooping allows you to specify use of a multicast router only (see below).
 To configure IGMP Snooping for individual VLANs, use the IGMP Snooping page under the IGMP folder.
-GVRP Status Use this pull-down menu to Enable or Disable GVRP on the Switch.
+GVRP Status Use this pull-down menu to enable or disable GVRP on the Switch.
 Telnet Status Telnet configuration is Enabled by default.
 If you do not want to allow configuration of the system through Telnet choose Disabled .
+TCP Port Number (1-65535) The TCP port number.
+TCP ports are numbered between 1 and 65535.
+The "well-known" TCP port for the Telnet protocol is 23.
 Web Status Web-based management is Enabled by default.
-If you choose to disable this by selecting Disabled , you will lose the ability to configure the system through the web interface as soon as these settings are applied.
+If you choose to disable this by select- ing Disabled , you will lose the ability to configure the system through the web interface as soon as these settings are applied.
+Web TCP Port Number The TCP port number currently being utilized by the Switch to connect to the web interface.
+The "well-known" TCP port for the Web interface is 80.
 Link Aggregation Algorithm The algorithm that the Switch uses to balance the load across the ports that make up the port trunk group is defined by this definition.
-Choose MAC Source, MAC Destination, MAC Src & Dest, IP Source, IP Destination or IP Src & Dest (See the Link Aggregation section of this manual).
+Choose MAC Source , MAC Destination , MAC Src & Dest , IP Source , IP Destination or IP Src & Dest (See the Link Aggregation section of this manual).
 RMON Status Remote monitoring (RMON) of the Switch is Enabled or Disabled here.
 802.1x Status Enables or disables 802.1x; default is Disabled .
-802.1x Authentication Protocol The user may use the pull down menu to choose between Radius Eap and Radius Pap for the 802.1x authentication protocol on the switch.
-The default setting is Radius Eap .
-Asymmetric Vlan This field will enable or disable Asymmetric VLANs on the switch.
-T default is Disabled .
+802.1x Authentication Protocol The user may use the pull down menu to choose between radius eap and radius pap for the 802.1x authentication protocol on the Switch.
+The default setting is radius eap .
+Asymmetric Vlan This field will enable or disable Asymmetric VLANs on the Switch.
+The default is Disabled .
 Syslog Global State Enables or disables Syslog State; default is Disabled .